neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 Set "Instance type" to "r6i.4xlarge" and ensure disk size is "100."

-Finally, for the "SSH CIDR," you need to type "0.0.0.0/0" which is an oddball AWS Marketplace requirement.
-If you specify any other value, you're not going to be able to SSH to your Neo4j deployment.
+Finally, for the "SSH CIDR," you can enter "0.0.0.0/0" to enable all IPv4 addresses to access your instance using SSH.
+Alternatively, you can use the search phrase "what is my IP address" in an internet browser.
+For example, if your public IPv4 address is 203.0.113.25, enter 203.0.113.25/32 to allow ssh access from this single IPv4 address.

 With all that config specified, it's time to click the "Next" button.